cloudsigma/pycloudsigma/README.md

 # CloudSigma Python Library

-Under construction.
+Work in Progress.
 Not ready for public use.

 ## Config file